Course code: AVI50415

 - the CASA Instrument Rating Exam (IREX) on completion of the theory training

-- a flight test to achieve the Instrument Rating on completion of the flight training. requirements.
+- flight tests to attain the MEACR and the Instrument Rating on completion of the flight training. requirements.

 What is included